 If you are reading this and you live in the Isle of Man, congratulations.
 You are a citizen of a UNESCO Biosphere, along with 277 million other people across the planet.

 UNESCO is the educational, scientific and cultural arm of the United Nations.
 Both were formed in the immediate aftermath of World War Two, to bring about unity and understanding.

 UNESCO has a number of programmes, perhaps the best known being World Heritage Sites (think Stonehenge, the Taj Mahal, the Great Barrier Reef).

-Although there are 724 Biospheres in 129 countries, the Isle of Man stands out as the only ‘entire nation’ Biosphere, land and sea (the sea, out to our 12-mile territorial limit, is actually almost nine tenths of our Biosphere’s area).
+Although there are 748 Biospheres in 134 countries, the Isle of Man stands out as the only ‘entire nation’ Biosphere, land and sea (the sea, out to our 12-mile territorial limit, is actually almost nine tenths of our Biosphere).

-The MAB Programme balances the need to grow economically, and to live, work, travel and consume, as we all must, with the requirement to conserve special attributes, be they landscapes, habitats and built heritage, culture and even language to less tangible attributes such as our ‘sense of place’ and what makes us unique.
+The MAB Programme balances the need to grow economically, and to live, work, travel and consume, as we all must, with the requirement to conserve special attributes, be they landscapes, habitats and built heritage, culture and language to less tangible attributes such as our ‘sense of place’ and how we feel about where we live.

-The programme encourages learning, by way of research and education, about ways of living that balance the needs of sustainable development and conservation.
+The programme encourages learning, by way of research and education at all levels, about ways of living that balance the needs of sustainable development and conservation.

 With Biospheres spanning six continents and covering 5% of the earth’s surface, it follows that they are all very different, politically, economically, geographically, culturally and in terms of their environments and ecosystems, (the name for the variety of life-giving features that fall within them) and have different priorities.

-The Isle of Man Biosphere’s aims and ambitions appear in our newly published document ‘Working Together for a Sustainable Future’, which sets out a vision where people and the rest of nature have a sustainable future.
+The Isle of Man Biosphere’s aims and ambitions appear in our strategy ‘Working Together for a Sustainable Future’, which sets out a vision where people and the rest of nature have a sustainable future.

 We must remember that people are part of nature, not separated from it or superior to it.

-But the strategy is devised by UNESCO Biosphere Isle of Man’s Stakeholder Partnership Group, chaired by the Chief Minister and with a membership from public, private and third sector bodies representing a huge variety of local interests and viewpoints.
+But our Biosphere’s strategy was devised by UNESCO Biosphere Isle of Man’s Stakeholder Partnership Group, chaired by the Chief Minister and with a membership from 15 public, private and third sector bodies representing a huge variety of local interests and viewpoints.

-Our Biosphere’s aims and ambitions are under five Es – economy, education, engagement, enjoyment and environment.
+Our Biosphere’s aims and ambitions are set out under five Es – economy, education, engagement, enjoyment and environment.

-Whether picking us out as a place with a conscience to new residents or promoting sustainable tourism and local produce or encouraging people to connect more with culture, our Biosphere status brings us economic benefit.
+Whether picking us out as a place with a conscience to new residents, promoting sustainable tourism and local produce or encouraging people to connect more with culture, our Biosphere status brings us economic benefit.

 At a time when there are well-publicised threats to it, encouraging people to take an interest in, value and act for our environment can only assist it.

-Educating people about how they can live more sustainable lives is the first step to making the decisions we need to, to help our planet.
+Educating ourselves about how we can live more sustainable lives is the first step to making the decisions we need to, to help our planet.

 Engaging our community in Biosphere and its possibilities and demonstrating how they can play their part, individually or collaboratively, is another important aim.